Bijoya: Plot

-Six years after Nasir Ali met Padma and returned to India.
+The movie is six years after Nasir Ali met Padma and returned to India.
 Bijoya, the film, has a simple story line that takes forward Bishorjon's ending.
 The movie opens up with Lau very concerned about Ganesh Mandal, and asking questions to the doctor regarding his heart condition.
 The doctor suggests Padma and Ganesh to go to Kolkata AMRI Hospital for better treatment.
 After consulting with a doctor at the hospital, she surprisingly meets Nasir who is working there as a pharmacist.
 The story unfolds as Nasir learns about his son and Ganesh's heart condition.